NORBULK SHIPPING UK LTD

 We strive not just to manage ships but to excel in the service provided to our clients.
 For three decades we have served ship owners well in managing safely and economically a variety of ships from second hand tonnage to new buildings.
 Norbulk is dedicated to the safety and well-being of our seafarers and protection of the environment for future generations.

-We are currently recruiting 2 full time Chief Mates at Ocean Services Ltd. to work on our Canadian Flagged Vessel the MT Acadian and/or the MT East Coast.
+We are currently recruiting relief Chief Mates at Ocean Services Ltd. to work on our Canadian Flagged Vessel the MT Acadian and/or the MT East Coast interim.

 The Chief Officer is responsible to the Master for the supervision and administration of Deck Operations.
 He is the second in command of the vessel and the Officer in Charge in the absence of the Master.

 In addition to his responsibility to the Master for the proper performance of his assigned navigational watch duties, the Chief Officer’s responsibilities include, but are not limited to, the following:

 - Upon joining the vessel the Chief Officer must report to the Master.

 - He must discuss with the Officer being relieved, details of the equipment and material for which he will be responsible, and inspect them promptly, preferably in the company of the Officer being relieved.
 Anything found to be unsatisfactory must be reported to the Master.

 - Complete NS PER 006 (Handover Report) & NS SAF 001 (Shipboard Familiarisation Record).

 - Act as an Officer in charge for Cargo Operations and be responsible for cargo planning, including tank preparation, loading, stowage, discharging and sampling.